 Introduction

-The Public Housing Authority (HACC) administers a variety of tenant-based, project-based and grant programs under Section 8 of the 1937 Housing Act.
-Administration of these programs complies with the U.S. Department of Housing and Urban Development (HUD) regulations for the Section 8 Program, as set forth in title 24 of the Code of Federal Regulations (CFR), Part 982 983 et al. HACC complies with all federal, state and local housing laws.
+The Public Housing Authority (HACC) administers a variety of tenant-based, project-based and grant programs under the Housing Choice Voucher Program (HCVP), formally known as HCVof the 1937 Housing Act.
+Administration of these programs complies with the U.S. Department of Housing and Urban Development (HUD) regulations for the HCVHCVP, as set forth in title 24 of the Code of Federal Regulations (CFR), Part 982, 983 et al. HACC complies with all federal, state and local housing laws.
 Definitions of terms used in this Administrative Plan are found in the last section of this Plan.

 Purpose of the Administrative Plan